substrate-system/baowser/README.md

   chunks.push(value)
 }

-// Option 2: Promise approach - simpler
+// Option 2: Use a promise
 const response2 = await fetch('/data.bab')
 const verifiedData = await verify(response2.body, rootLabel, chunkSize)
 // verifiedData is a Uint8Array with all data